Is It Easier To Get Disability After Age 55?

 SSD/SSI Benefits for People Age 55 and Older

-If you are currently not working and are between the ages of 55 and 64, you should probably apply for Social Security disability (SSD) benefits.
-You don’t even have to be certain that you will be unable to work for more than a year.
+Again, if you are currently unable to work and are aged 55 to 64, you should apply for Social Security disability (SSD) benefits.
+Even if you don’t know the expected duration of your disability, you should apply.
 The bottom line is that there are no penalties.
-By contrast, applying sooner rather than later has numerous benefits.
+Rather, applying sooner than later may have numerous advantages.

-At the law offices of Chermol & Fishman in Philadelphia, Pennsylvania, we provide people age 55 and older with the help they need to obtain the SSD and SSI benefits they deserve.
+At the law offices of Chermol & Fishman, LLC in Philadelphia, Pennsylvania, we are very familiar with Social Security Disability Over 55.
 Our lawyers handle claims at the administrative levels of the process for clients in eastern Pennsylvania, New Jersey, and Delaware.
-We handle federal appeals for individuals and clients of other law firms nationwide.
+We even handle federal appeals for individuals and clients of other law firms nationwide.

-Although SSD rules become more favorable for everyone 50 years of age or older, they become even more favorable for those over the age of 54.
+Although SSD rules become more favourable for claimants 50 years of age or older, the rules become even more favourable for people over the age of 54.
 This makes Disability Over 55 significantly more attainable.

-Even so, many people who become disabled at or near the age of 62 choose to file a claim for early retirement benefits instead of SSD.
+Even so, many people disabled at age 62 choose to file a claim for early retirement benefits instead.
 Generally speaking, this is a mistake.
-The reason why is that the Social Security system penalizes people who retire early.
+This is a mistake because the Social Security system penalizes people who retire early.

 By receiving Social Security Disability Benefits until retirement age, you can avoid these penalties.
 The process is often not nearly as complicated as claimants may think.
 In many cases, our lawyers can help clients 54 and older get approved on the initial application.
 Clients over age 55 may be even more likely to get approved without appeals.